mkruzil/how-to/README.md

 # How To Guides

-A collection of How To documents
+A collection of How To guides